Natural Cleaning Solutions:

 The Bottom Line

 Even though it has some limitations, we do love vinegar – after all, it’s a key ingredient in our own product!
-The main difference is that we supercharge it by using electricity to convert it, along with salt and water, into a natural cleaner & sanitizer EPA registered for hospital & ICU use.
-Force of Nature can be used on just about any surface, kills 99.9% of germs when used as directed, and replaces kitchen, bathroom, glass & rug cleaners, deodorizers & disinfectants.
+The main difference is that we supercharge it by using electricity to convert it, along with salt and water, into a natural cleaner, disinfectant and sanitizer EPA registered for hospital & ICU use.
+In fact, it’s the only EPA registered disinfectant you can make on your kitchen countertop.
+It’s a hospital-grade disinfectant that kills 99.9% of germs, and is even on EPA’s list N, the disinfectants approved for use against SARS-CoV-2, the cause of COVID-19.
+We can guess what you might be wondering, and the EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
+Force of Nature can be used on just about any surface and replaces kitchen, bathroom, glass & rug cleaners, deodorizers & disinfectants.

 More questions?
 With all the talk around viruses and germs lately, you might be wondering the answer to this question: does vinegar kill viruses or get the answer to does vinegar disinfect?
 Or, you might want the scoop on how Force of Nature kills viruses or to learn more about electrolyzed water (the Force of Nature technology).
 And if you want to dig in even more, we’ve also got the scoop on how Force of Nature is safe to use on virtually any surface in your home, and about how Force of Nature actually works.